MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 - Crowd-source and find Power Platform templates and code components within their organization easily
 - Find and install the latest and authoritative version of a Custom Connector, PCF control, or App & Flow templates among the sprawl of such components built and distributed across many environments
-- Get started with templates that provide immediate value including those that connect to their enterprise systems & resources, and utilize organization's themes
+- Get started with templates that provide immediate value including templates that connect to their enterprise systems & resources, and utilize organization's themes

 For admins and line of business approvers, the catalog: